maybebyte/anthesis/freebsd-entertainment-center.md

    aforementioned tools, if the options in the base system don't meet your needs.
 I like `editors/neovim` and `shells/oksh`.

-1. If you've installed `doas`, set up [`doas.conf(5)`](https://man.openbsd.org/doas.conf).
-Since persistence is currently unsupported on FreeBSD, I add `nopass` for my own sanity.
+1. If you've installed `security/doas`, set up [`doas.conf(5)`](https://man.openbsd.org/doas.conf).
+Since
+   persistence is currently unsupported on FreeBSD, I add `nopass` for my own sanity.